gnu-octave/octave-sqlite/README.md

     pkg install -forge sqlite

-On older versions of Octave, install using the pull path to the latest released version:
+On older versions of Octave, install the package using the full path to the latest released version:

     pkg install "https://github.com/gnu-octave/octave-sqlite/archive/refs/tags/release-0.0.1.tar.gz"